A tribute to Lewis Butler, and to all aficionados of "Mid-Century Modern" design--by his son Peter Butler

-Not all "Mad Men" (NYC Madison Avenue tradespeople) were in advertising, as popularized by the AMC series "Mad Men."
-There were many talented artists and designers, including a young designer from Long Island, a young artist who fled war-torn Europe, and a Michigan woman who excelled in a field which, in the 1950's, was almost completely dominated by men.
-Here's a brief story about these three incredibly talented individuals.
+Not all "Mad Men" (aka NYC Madison Avenue tradespeople) were in advertising, as popularized by the AMC series "Mad Men."
+There were many talented artists and designers, including a young designer from Long Island, another who had fled war-torn Europe, and a Michigan woman who excelled in a field which, in the 1950's, was almost completely dominated by men.
+Here's a brief story about these three individuals.

 Here's Dad (senior designer and assistant to Florence Knoll) and his good friend and colleague, Heino Orro, with Florence Knoll at the Knoll Inc. Showroom, Madison Avenue, NYC in 1957.
 Three wonderfully talented individuals.

-When he was 26 years old, our Dad, having graduated from Pratt Institute in Brooklyn with a degree in Design, became a senior designer and an assistant to Florence Knoll in 1950.
-With her architectural background and design flair, Florence Knoll developed the revolutionary "Planning Unit.”
-Dad was one of the first designers who came to Knoll specifically to work in the Planning Unit, which became one of the company’s main engines of success.
+In 1950, our Dad, 26 years old and Pratt Institute (Brooklyn) graduate with a degree in Design, became a senior designer and assistant to Florence Knoll.
+With her architectural background and design flair, Florence developed the revolutionary "Planning Unit.”
+Dad was one of Knoll’s first designers who came specifically to work in the Planning Unit, which became one of the company’s main engines of success.

-Florence relied heavily on his designs for various pieces of office furniture, which were appropriately subtle and thoroughly modern.
-Ever interested in visual and structural simplicity, an identifying mark of our Dad's pieces are the wooden joints he often employed to avoid the use of excess hardware.
+Florence relied heavily on Dad’s designs for various pieces of office furniture, which were appropriately subtle and thoroughly modern.
+Ever interested in visual and structural simplicity, an identifying mark of Dad's pieces are the wooden joints he often employed to avoid excess hardware.

 Knoll Inc. meeting with Florence Knoll and my Dad,